PSA Seeking 2017 Volunteers

 This group spearheads the creation and execution of two informational and networking social events in spring and fall.
 The committee is responsible for scheduling the events, finding a locale, confirming agendas and speakers, catering, and promotion of the events.
 Contact Cathy Streifel: email@example.com for more details.

 Brown Bag Tours

-This group plans lunchtime tours of three local projects in June, July, and August.
+This group plans lunchtime tours of two local projects on July 26 and in August.
 The committee is responsible for booking the projects, coordinating the project team to lead the tours, and promotion of the events.

 Drink n’ Crit

-This group plans one event for August 2017 in connection with the Community Engagement charrette initiative.
-The Half-Mile Neighborhood Concept Plan created by the community charrettes will be the focus of this event at SPACE Gallery.
-The group will coordinate with SPACE to book the venue.
-Additional responsibilities include juror selection, event marketing, and installation of images.
+This group plans one event for September 27, 2017 (save the date!) in connection with the Complete City initiative.
+The Complete City project will be the focus of this event at SPACE Gallery.
 Contact Alyssa Keating for more details.
-AlyssaKeating.email@example.com
+AlyssaKeating.firstname.lastname@example.org